jonfpersson/models/README.md

 then install dev and runtime deb packages for cudnn 8.1

 ## Download model
-Be sure to download the correct model from the Tensorflow model garden and point ssd_efficientdet_d0_512x512_coco17_tpu-8.config to the model.
+Be sure to download the correct model from the Tensorflow model garden and point ssd_efficientdet_d0_512x512_coco17_tpu-8.config to the models ckpt-0.
+E.g fine_tune_checkpoint: "/home/jonfp/Downloads/efficientdet_d0_coco17_tpu-32/checkpoint/ckpt-0"

 ## How to run tensorflow trained network
 Make sure the training folder is empty before training